vishaltorgal/hooks/README.md

 `Imagine:`

-- bYour mom asks you to count all chocolates in a big box
+- Your mom asks you to count all chocolates in a big box
 - It takes a lot of time

 `Next day:`